input-output-hk/cardano-docs.iohk.io/_docs/protocols/application-level.md

 # CSL Application-Level Messaging

 In this document we explore messaging in Cardano SL.
-The goal of this document is to get the reader acquanited with the way all the pieces, such as Time-Warp, Network-Transport and Kademlia DHT click together making it possible to implement a full CSL node.
+The goal of this document is to get the reader acquainted with the way all the pieces, such as Time-Warp, Network-Transport and Kademlia DHT, click together making it possible to implement a full CSL node.

 ## Message Typeclass and Message Types